-- continuous improvement of risk management framework; - constant monitoring of relevant indicators for the Bank's financial stability an strength; - better control of costs, increase of work efficiency; - granting a maximum attention to portfolio of loans / financing quality, an adequate provisioning policy; - continuing increase of the portfolio of corporate clients by identifying and lending of the mature, healthy businesses which survived to the crisis and defending the existing customers; - re-launch of the SME credit on an improved platform of quick credit in RON and EUR and easy access on the structural funds; - maintaining competitive advantage and increase of loans for the Healthcare Division; - increasing the number of retail customers through the development of banking products and services packages on classes / categories of customers; - improving customer service concept, based on cross-selling, finding fast solutions.
+- continuous improvement of risk management framework; - constant monitoring of relevant indicators for the Bank's financial stability and strength; - better control of costs, increase of work efficiency; - · granting maximum attention to portfolio of loans / financing quality, an adequate provisioning policy; - continuing increase of the portfolio of corporate clients by identifying and lending of the mature, healthy businesses which survived the crisis and defending the existing customers; - re-launch of the SME credit on an improved platform of quick credit in RON and EUR and easy access to structural funds; - maintaining competitive advantage and increase of loans for the Healthcare Division; - increasing the number of retail customers through the development of banking products and service packages on classes / categories of customers; - improving customer service concept, based on cross-selling, finding fast solutions.

 The national economy is constantly presenting the characteristic of an emergent market.
-Among these characteristics we mention a significant current account deficit, the difference in competiveness between Romania and the other states member UE, a market relatively undeveloped, low infrastructure and fluctuations in the currency exchange rate.
+Among these characteristics we mention a significant current account deficit, the difference in competiveness between Romania and the other EU member states, a market relatively undeveloped, low infrastructure and fluctuations in the currency exchange rate.